 Note that the arithmetic sign of the [significance] argument is ignored.
 The supplied number is rounded down for both positive and negative [significance] values.

-In the following spreadsheet, the Excel Floor.Precise function is used to round down the positive and negative numbers 26.75 and -26.75, to several different significance values.
+In column B of the following spreadsheet, the Excel Floor.Precise function is used to round down the positive and negative numbers 26.75 and -26.75, to several different significance values.

 The above examples show how:

-Further information and examples of the Excel Floor.Precise function can be found on the Microsoft Office website.
+Further details and examples of the Excel Floor.Precise function are provided on the Microsoft Office website.

 If you get an error from the Excel Floor.Precise function, this is likely to be the #VALUE! error:

 |#VALUE!||-||Occurs if one or both of the supplied arguments are non-numeric.|